rsade090/DocSense-Bot/README.md

 ##  Overview

-This project is a Streamlit-based web application designed for Retrieval Augmented Generation (RAG), integrating semantic and keyword-based search for efficient information retrieval.
-It leverages **Whoosh** for keyword-based search and **ChromaDB** for vector-based semantic search, combined with **OpenAI's GPT-4o** for generative response generation.
+DocSense Bot is a Streamlit-based web application that leverages **Retrieval Augmented Generation (RAG)**, integrating semantic and keyword-based search for efficient information retrieval.
+It utilizes **Whoosh** for keyword-based search and **ChromaDB** for vector-based semantic search, combined with **OpenAI's GPT-4o** for generative response generation.
 The system processes **PDF and HTML webpages**, enabling users to extract meaningful insights through real-time queries.

 ### Key Components
 - **Whoosh**: Optimized for high-speed, full-text keyword search.